 What is Wrong with the Bard PowerPort Device?

 Patients have experienced various degrees of PowerPort complications from Bard PowerPort usage.
-Lawsuits claim that the Bard PowerPort has a faulty design sometimes causing the catheter tube to crack, migrate and/or leak thus significantly increasing the risk of infections, injuries, or incorrect/insufficient delivery of essential fluids or medication.
+Lawsuits claim that the Bard PowerPort has a faulty design sometimes causing the catheter tube to crack, migrate and/or leak.
+These defects significantly increase the risk of infections, injuries, or incorrect/insufficient delivery of essential fluids or medication.

-However, the barium sulfate particles don’t seem to fully integrate into the catheter polymer and air pockets tend to form, making the material fragile.
-Additionally, due to high concentrations of barium sulfate the material becomes less durable, and, as the patient moves, the catheter bends and can fracture, subjecting the patient to the risks of thromboembolism and blood clots.
+A PowerPort’s materials can degrade after they come in contact with the bloodstream.
+The barium sulfate used in the ports has been shown to degrade polyurethane and silicone after the port is inside the body.
+The barium sulfate particles don’t seem to fully integrate into the catheter polymer and air pockets tend to form, making the material fragile.
+Additionally, due to high concentrations of barium sulfate the material becomes less durable.
+Then, as the patient moves, the catheter bends and can fracture, subjecting the patient to the risks of thromboembolism and blood clots.

 Catheter pieces can cause significant internal organ damage if they get into the bloodstream.
 Emergency surgery will then be required to remove fractured pieces and treat affected organs.
-The cost of removing a PowerPort is comparable to the cost of implanting it and is believed to be around $10,000 without insurance.
+The cost of removing a PowerPort is comparable to the cost of implanting it.
+The cost is believed to be around $10,000 without insurance.

 Bard allegedly knew about PowerPort catheter fractures, migrations, and infections since its introduction in 2000.
 Bard’s failure to inform patients and medical providers and to recall the product in a timely fashion resulted in serious injuries and deaths and caused patients and family members to file lawsuits hoping for justice.